cos495/cos495.github.io/about.md

 - W	7:30-8:20 pm [Friend Center][friend-center]   	108  	by Ari Seff
 - W	7:30-8:20 pm [Friend Center][friend-center]	112	by Donghun Lee

+### Office Hours
+The TAs each have a weekly office hour.
+You can visit the office hours of any TA, not just your preceptor.
+However, it might be particularly useful to visit your preceptor's office hours so they know what to focus on in precept.

+- W	6:30-7:20 pm [Robertson Hall][robertson-hall]	016  	by Alex Beatson
+- Th 	8:30-9:20 pm [Friend Center][friend-center]   	112  	by Qipeng Liu
+- W	6:30-7:20 pm [Computer Science][computer-science]   	418a  	by Ari Seff
+- W	8:30-9:20 pm [Friend Center][friend-center]	112	by Donghun Lee

 ### Online discussions
 You can ask and answer questions on the [Piazza site](https://piazza.com/princeton/spring2017/cos495/home).
 Piazza activity counts as class participation and can enhance your grade.

 ### Homework assignments
 Homework assignments will be due on Mondays, and should be submitted at the [Blackboard site](https://blackboard.princeton.edu/webapps/blackboard/execute/announcement?method=search&context=course&course_id=_3632370_1&handle=cp_announcements&mode=cpview).
 The programming component should be submitted as a Jupyter notebook, either Julia or Python.
+Please submit (i) the notebook as a .ipynb file, and (ii) a HTML export of the notebook clearly showing all answers and plots.

 ### Other links
 - [Princeton registrar](https://registrar.princeton.edu/course-offerings/course_details.xml?courseid=002084&term=1174)